SoumyaDey1994/DSA/Round2/Readme.md

 34. Number to Excel Column Title Conversion - given an integer n, Return its corresponding column title as it appears in an Excel
 35. Move All Zeros to the End of a given list
+36. Longest Consecutive Sequence - find the length of the longest consecutive sequence in a given number list
+37. Subarray Sum Equals K - total number of contiguous subarrays whose sum equals k